My dog whines on weekend mornings

 Other tips to stop the dog from whining on weekends:

-- Let your dog out later Friday night if you’re going to sleep in Saturday morning
+- Let your dog out later Friday night if you’re going to sleep in Saturday morning.

 - If your dog throws up a yellow bile in the morning, it’s because his digestive system was anticipating a meal.
-Sometimes it helps to feed the dog a small snack before bed if you know breaksfast will be delayed.
+Sometimes it helps to feed the dog a small snack before bed if you know breakfast will be delayed.

 - Most dogs will stop crying or whining eventually if they are not rewarded for it.
 If your dog is used to getting attention for whining, it will take longer to get him to stop.
 Just be consistent.
 Earplugs help!

 - Try a citronella spray collar or an anti-bark collar if needed.
-Sleep is important.

 What about the rest of you?
 What tips do you have to stop a dog from whining?